-That is why I am so proud to be joining Origin’s littleBIGidea competition as head judge and ambassador this year because this is a shining example of a program designed to reward young innovators and help them realise their potential.
+That is why I am so proud to be joining Origin’s littleBIGidea competition again as head judge and ambassador because this is a shining example of a program designed to reward young innovators and help them realise their potential.

-In the past three years, this competition has proven that some of the best ideas can come from our youngest people.
-Ten year old Bridgette Veneris last year invented the “Faster-Aid” - a quicker and easier way to dispense and peel Band-Aids.
+This competition has proven that some of the best ideas can come from our youngest people.
+Past winner, ten year old Bridgette Veneris invented the “Faster-Aid” - a quicker and easier way to dispense and peel Band-Aids.
 Since being diagnosed with Leukaemia last year, Bridgette had the idea from watching her mum and nurses struggle with opening the many adhesive plasters she required.

 One of the reasons I believe littleBIGidea has been so impactful is because it encourages children to solve real world problems that are relevant to them – it can be problems within their immediate family or community, the state, the nation, or even better, the world.